saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 ### Release Plan / Graduation Criteria

-The feature associated with this enhancement is targeted to land in the offical Red Hat operator version of WMCO 9.0.0 within OpenShift 4.14 timeframe.
+The feature associated with this enhancement is targeted to land in the official Red Hat operator version of WMCO 9.0.0 within OpenShift 4.14 timeframe.
 The normal WMCO release process will be followed as the functionality described in this enhancement is integrated into the product.